hack3rs.ca network-security

 practice-plan

-# Set up a small authorized lab WLAN and document the baseline configuration.
+# Build a small authorized lab WLAN and document the baseline: SSID, BSSID, passphrase policy, AP configuration.

-# Use passive capture to inventory networks and clients before any active steps.
+# Use Kismet or airodump-ng passive mode to inventory the environment before starting any active testing.

 related-tools-in-this-path